aki-tera/023_TarReader/README.md

 ## Usage
 - At first, place this program in the same folder as the program you are creating.
+- It is TarReader if you read tar file.
+  - It is ZipReader if you read zip file.
 - Next, please show following.

 <img src="https://user-images.githubusercontent.com/44888139/134872684-d5fccd1a-7550-4289-bcbd-20dc785635da.png" height="285px">  <img src="https://user-images.githubusercontent.com/44888139/134873452-38ca310a-f81c-4ebb-95f5-ea1968381b8c.png" height="285px">